evilnose/PyRKViewer/README.md

 e.g. `Canvas::RegisterAllChildren`.

 ## TODOs
-* BUG: If one drag-selects a single node, the focus is brought to the node ID in the form
 * BUG: The handle of a reaction may go out of bounds when a node is being moved.
 Make sure to clip those values.
-* OPTIMIZE: When moving/dragging, use RefreshRect() instead of Refresh().
-This would involve keeping track of "previous rects" and "new rects".
-Previous rects are rectangular regions where items are moved *from*, whereas new rects are rectangle regions where items are moved *to*.
-For example, if I moved a the SelectBox, I should only need to redraw its rect before it moved and its position after.
 * OPTIMIZE: Do not rebuild reaction forms.
 Instead, keep them all in a dict() and only make the currently used one visible.
-* Add option to change reaction line thickness
-* Add all font options for nodes
+* REFACTOR: Refactor Minimap so that it's a CanvasElement.
+We also need CanvasElement functions to accept both a logical_pos and a device_pos as arguments.
-* Add support for multiple net IDs.
+* ENHANCEMENT: Add support for multiple net IDs.
 Currently all net IDs are set to 0 by default.

 ## Profiling
 `python -m cProfile -o rkviewer.stat main.py`